JustinL42/isfdb_migration/INSTALLATION.md

 	PostgreSQL 13 (needed for newer text index functions)

 3. **Set up MySQL.** <br>
-   For the Fedora, the specific instructions to do this are [here](https://docs.fedoraproject.org/en-US/quick-docs/installing-mysql-mariadb/).
+   For Fedora, the specific instructions to do this are [here](https://docs.fedoraproject.org/en-US/quick-docs/installing-mysql-mariadb/).
    The minimal steps needed from the above instructions are:
    ~~~
    sudo systemctl start mysqld